 - Improving nutrition such as breakfast clubs, lunch clubs, cooking classes, before and after school care programs

 Please keep in mind that Enrich gives preference to small, discrete projects rather than contributing to the funding of large projects.

-Please read the following examples or check out our Real Stories page to learn more about the type of projects we are able to fund.
+Please read the following examples or check out our News page to learn more about the type of projects we fund.

 - Disadvantaged family unable to afford sports uniforms and shoes for their three children.

 - School soccer team in need of new shirts so that each student can represent their school with pride, despite their financial background.